laminas/laminas-filter/docs/book/file.md

 ## RenameUpload

-`Zend\Filter\File\RenameUpload` can be used to rename or move an uploaded file to a new path.
+`Laminas\Filter\File\RenameUpload` can be used to rename or move an uploaded file to a new path.

 ### Supported Options